TurkuNLP/intro-to-nlp/course-project.md

 # Course project

 To complete the course, successful completion of the project described here is required.
+Reusing code from lectures and exercise tasks is expected, there is no need to avoid it.
 The project affects grading as follows:

 * Completed project is required to pass the course
 * Project completed with bonus task (see below) gives **+1 to your grade** (of course you need to pass the exam, so the project bonus cannot lift you from fail to 1)